AlSerP/frontend-project-lvl1/README.md

 ## Start game

 Brain-even:
+There you should answer "yes" if number even otherwise answer "no"

 ```bash
 brain-even
 ```

 Brain-calc:
+Calc the result of this expression

 ```bash
 brain-calc
 ```

 Brain-gcd:
+Find the greatest common divisor of given numbers

 ```bash
 brain-gcd
 ```

 Brain-prime:
+There you should answer "yes" if number prime.
+Otherwise answer "no"

 ```bash
 brain-prime
 ```

 Brain-progression:
+Find the numder thar is missed in the progresion

 ```bash
 brain-progression